DamSenViet/acpatterns-js/docs/documentation/AcPattern.md

 # AcPattern

 An `abstract class` for all pattern formats to inherit.
+Intended to be used a common interface for all pattern formats.

 ## Instance Accessors